jmhobbs/storytlr/README.markdown

 # What else is in this fork? #

-This fork includes several patches not present in 0.9.2 core.
+This fork is a working copy that  includes several patches not present in 0.9.2.
+Eventually most of these changes will find their way into core.

 * A tool to rename users (dangerous if not handled properly)
 * Plugins built in for: github, goodreads, foursquare
 * Ability to delete items that are from other sources (not just ones from Storytlr itself)
 * tidy is replaced by htmLawed
-* The latest Zend framework is included (for better or worse :-)

 # Installation #